Biography of Terry George

 Terry decided to ditch the title and re-launched NOWUK with a new name and a new look.
 BENT, a free glossy and expensive looking, news motivated, scene inspired, gossipy and celebrity featured magazine appeared in gay venues up and down the country.

 Terry's career as a DJ took a bit of a back seat during this period but because of the growing popularity of his new once-a-month club night Red Raw, at Club Nato in Leeds his ambitions once again fell elsewhere.
 Noticing a gap in the market, Terry opened his own venue, Bar Fibre, which has very quickly become an institution and helped lead the bar culture in his home city of Leeds into the new millennium.
 With almost instant success, and with an equally strong and ambitious partner as Michael Rothwell, the two delved into further exciting developments.
 Taking on board that old saying of "Put your money into bricks and mortar" they have invested in property all over the city.
 Also on the heels of all this success Club Mission opened in 2004 as did Arch 54 a classy drinking establishment aimed at a trendy and hip crowd.
-The success of 'Federation' another once-a-month spectacle in Leeds, has seen this particular night, under the guidance of Shaun Wilson, Terry and Michael, grow in size and popularity to be a club night event that has reached as far as Gran Canaria.
+The success of 'Federation' another once-a-month spectacle in Leeds under the guidance of Shaun Wilson, Terry and Michael, grew in size and popularity to be a club night event that reached as far as Gran Canaria.
+The Viaduct Showbar in Leeds is also owned by Terry and Michael and is a multi award winning LGBT Showbar.

 Running alongside all his other interests Terry was also employed as a consultant by LSH Communications, who specialise in interactive premium-rate telephone services, where he helped build the company to the 'Number One' position in the market.
 Together with partner Michael Rothwell they then started a new premium-rate telephone company and, taking full advantage of the rapid growth in telecommunication development, are now the owners of one of the top telephone and text interactive services in the UK.
 With the deregulation of the BT monopoly on directory enquiries Terry seized the opportunity to get involved with setting up a service that was aimed at a gay customer base looking for that illusive gay service number.
 Being told that these new services would all begin with 118 and then three digits he thought 118GAY (429) would be an easy number to remember.
 Now in partnership with Kingston Communications this particular facility has proved, as with his other projects, to be a winner.
 Shortly after all the other 118 services went into service the leading watchdog OFCOM performed an audit and produced a heart warming report.
 118GAY ranked No1 with 97% accuracy and the efficiency of response kept down the cost"